2025 Indiana State Library end-of-year reflection

 Oct.
 14, 12-1 p.m.

 “Indiana State Library History,” a bicentennial celebration Lunch and Learn with cake and a library tour, will be presented by Jamie Dunn.
 This program tells the history of the Indiana State Library from its establishment in 1825 to the present day.
 Starting as a small reference collection for the Indiana Legislature, over the past 200 years the library has grown into a premier research library specializing in Indiana history, state government documents, family history, newspapers, maps and more.
-Registration coming soon!
+Register here for the in-person or online program.

 “Introduction to Native American Research”